stackbit-projects/aurel-70848/src/pages/general-enquiries.md

 sections:
   - type: form_section
     content: >
-      ### Feel free to contact us, we will make every attempt to respond in a
+      #### Feel free to contact us for any inquiries or requests, we will make
-      timely manner.
+      every attempt to respond in a timely manner.
 Alternatively, please use our Global Office Locator to find contact information for a Aurel office near you.

       ***

       ![](/images/Aurel_Group_Locations.svg)

       ***